XgDuan/WSDEC/README.md

 ```

 ## BUGS
-You may encounter an cuda interal bug that says `Segmentation fault(cure dumped)` during training if you are using cuda 8.0.
+You may encounter a cuda internal bug that says `Segmentation fault(core dumped)` during training if you are using cuda 8.0.
 If such things happen, try upgrading your cuda to 9.0.

 ## other
 We will add more description about how to use our code.
-Please fell free to contact us if you have any questions or suggestions.
+Please feel free to contact us if you have any questions or suggestions.

 # Trained model and results